FIU Chaplin School of Hospitality & Tourism Management

 The Chaplin School of Hospitality & Tourism Management at Florida International University, located at the Biscayne Bay Campus in North Miami, Florida in the United States is one of the University's 26 schools and colleges.
 The University was chartered in 1965 and opened in 1972.

 The campus includes a natural mangrove preserve, direct access to the bay, apartment-style housing, library, aquatic center, and the Roz and Cal Kovens Conference Center.
-On-campus housing is also available at the Bay Vista Apartments through the housing community.
+On-campus housing is available at the Bayview Housing.

 Admissions

-FIU’s Chaplin School of Hospitality & Tourism Management has been recognized as one of the top hospitality programs in the country, with more than 2,000 undergraduate and graduate students per year.
+FIU’s Chaplin School of Hospitality & Tourism Management has been recognized as one of the top hospitality programs in the country, with more than 1,200 undergraduate and graduate students per year.

-Undergraduate and graduate applicants are required to submit an application for admission to the University and to follow admission procedures stated on its prospective Admissions website.
+Undergraduate and graduate applicants are required to submit an application for admission to the University and to follow admission procedures stated on its Admissions website.
 In order to be approved for entrance into the School, applicants must first be eligible for admission into the University.

-The School is accredited by the following : Commission on Colleges of the Southern Association of Colleges and Schools (SACS) and Accreditation Commission for Programs in Hospitality Administration (ACPHA).
+The School is accredited by the following: Commission on Colleges of the Southern Association of Colleges and Schools (SACS).

 Degrees

-The School offers flexible study options with its variety of degrees and certificate programs in Hotel, Restaurant, Hospitality, Travel and Tourism specializations available both on campus and via distance learning.
+The School offers flexible study options with its variety of degrees in Hotel, Restaurant, Hospitality, Travel and Tourism specializations available both on campus and fully online.